ericwq/gskills/docs/eds2.md

 ## Initialize endpoints

+Each CDS balancer creates one EDS balancer.
+The EDS balancer will send EDS request and process the EDS response.

 In this stage, we continue the discussion of xDS protocol: EDS request and response.
 Now the EDS balancer got the message on channel `x.grpcUpdate`.
 It's the time to receive that message.
 Here is the map for this stage.
 In this map:

 - Yellow box represents the important type and method/function.